Razvan-Gorea/Asteroid-Risk-Assessment-Dashboard/README.md

 ## Technical Breakdown

 This project has two aspects.
 A frontend and backend.
-The frontend is react with vite.
-While the backend is a simple node.js server with express.
+The frontend is React.js with Vite.
+While the backend is a simple Node.js server with Express.
 The backend is represented through a singular file called `server.js`.
 Inside that file are routes that implement endpoints.
 Each route calls a particular endpoint on NASA's NeoWs (Near Earth Object Web Service) public API.
 Each route calls an endpoint to retrieve some NASA data.
 That data is then returned as JSON.
 To increase the performance of the backend server, simple cache has been implemented.
 The cache has a time to live of 24 hours.
 This is very optimal as the NASA data rarely ever changes.
 This is configurable a value on `server.js`.

 As for the frontend, an API interface `client.js` was created.
 This is more efficient as we can abstract the fetch logic behind a class or specific instances tied to particular services.
 That way we don't need to write the fetch logic everytime we create or modify react components.
 You can interact with the API interface in three different ways: